spatstat/spatstat.github.io/download.md

 ## [Latest released version from CRAN][1]

-The recommended place to download the latest released version of spatstat is from [the spatstat page at CRAN][1].
+The recommended place to download the latest release of spatstat is from [the spatstat page at CRAN][1].

 ## [Latest released version from GitHub][2]

-As an alternative the latest released version of spatstat can also be downloaded from [the releases section of the spatstat repository at GitHub][2].
+As an alternative the latest release of spatstat can also be downloaded from [the releases section of the spatstat repository at GitHub][2].